 Besides the visa on arrival (VOA) for Indians, social and cultural visa is another type of visa available to Indians (not recommended though if you wish to stay for more than 60 days).
 This visa type requires a sponsor from Indonesia.
 This visa can be extended however Indian nationals cannot carry out business activity on this visa type.

 Indian investors or Indian workers need to stay longer in Indonesia and therefore they need this type of visa.
 This visa is not free for Indians and there is certain fee for this visa application.
 A business visa and working visa (Indonesian KITAS) is valid for 60 days (extendable) and can be single-entry or multiple-entry.
-However, in order to apply for this visa, one has to deal with more than one authority in Indonesia such as Ministry of Manpower, Indonesian Immigration Office and Indonesian Investment Coordinating Board (BKPM).
+However, in order to apply for this visa, one has to deal with more than one authority in Indonesia such as the Ministry of Manpower, the Indonesian Immigration Office and the Indonesian Investment Coordinating Board (BKPM).

 How to setup a business entity in Indonesia?

 Getting working visa, business visa, or KITAS is just the easier part for Indians in the whole process of moving to Indonesia.
 The difficult part is to setup a business entity which can be time consuming and sometime complicated.
 This is because foreign investment companies in Indonesia are regulated by government of Indonesia and not all business sectors are open to foreign investors.
 Business sectors can be classified as follows:

 - Business sectors that are completely closed to foreign investors.